The Complete Guide to Online Video Advertising

-Plus, video ads are shareable, increasing reach.
-People share videos they love, and most streaming platforms have built-in sharing buttons.
-Videos convey lots of information in a short time, too.
-That perk makes video advertising ideal for telling a story.
-You can experiment with background music, camera angles and dialogue to connect with your audiences.
+Experiment with background music, camera angles, and dialogue to connect with your audiences.
 Then, they’re more likely to remember what they see, and better yet, remember your brand.

-Plus, you can optimize video for mobile devices.
+Optimize video for mobile devices.
 As a starting point, that means your marketing team should ensure the video plays smoothly on mobile devices and looks great on small screens.
 Take the video’s orientation into account, too.
-For example, many people naturally use their smartphones while holding them vertically.
-However, that could change if a person wants to watch a video that lasts at least several minutes.
-Try to imagine what people will be doing when they initially encounter your video advertising methods, then adjust your creation strategy to fit.

 Why You Should Include Video Advertising in Your Marketing Mix

 Making video part of your strategy allows you to engage with audiences that ignore text and banner ads.
 As mentioned above, marketers are constantly increasing their allotted resources for video ads; not necessarily budget, but definitely manpower and time.
 If you overlook this trend, you’ll face a competitive disadvantage.

 Getting someone to click on a static display ad means impressing them enough with a single appealing image or headline.
 Video advertising, on the other hand, includes more elements users may find relevant or engaging.
-You could use a catchy song, a funny opening line or a relatable situation to get viewers hooked and urge them to watch the entire ad.
+You could use a catchy song, a funny opening line, an emotional message, or a relatable situation to get viewers hooked and urge them to watch the entire ad.

 How Much Should You Invest in Video Advertising

 Video advertising works for several reasons.
-For one, studies conclude that roughly three-quarters of consumers prefer video content over text ads.
-They stick in viewers’ minds more so than text-based content, making brand recall more likely.
+Firstly, people generally prefer video content over text ads.
+Video content sticks in viewers’ minds more so than text-based content, making brand recall more likely.
 Videos tell stories and help a brand develop its voice.
-Plus, native advertisements can blend seamlessly with the surrounding content, making them a natural part of the viewer experience.
+Plus, native video ads can blend seamlessly with the surrounding content, making them a natural part of the viewer experience.